Ortega in His Labyrinth

 Nicaragua’s constitution limited presidents to a single five-year term, but Ortega controls the Supreme Court as well as Congress and the Supreme Electoral Council.
 As the 2011 election approached, he directed the court to find a legal justification for him to run for reelection.
 It produced an ingenious one.
 The constitutional provision barring reelection, it ruled, was itself unconstitutional because it violated another, more fundamental provision guaranteeing equal rights to all citizens—including Ortega’s right to run for unlimited terms.

 Ortega, in full control of the electoral machinery and most of the press, easily won reelection in 2011.
 He solidified his regime by handing out favors to pliable politicians, reconciling with former leaders of the contra rebellion, and turning economic policy over to the country’s oligarchs.
 Thanks to an oil subsidy from Venezuela that peaked at $500 million annually, he was able to provide food and basic services to the country’s poor majority.
-Although he continued to deliver anti-imperialist speeches, he never actively opposed US policies and even sent Nicaraguan soldiers to join the US-led coalition that occupied Iraq in 2003.
+Although he continued to deliver anti-imperialist speeches, he never actively opposed US policies.
 In 2016 he ran for a third successive term, this time with his wife as his running mate.
 Their victory seemed to mark the triumphant consolidation of OrMu, as many Nicaraguans call the Ortega-Murillo regime.

 Eighteen months later the country erupted.
 Oil subsidies from Venezuela, which was plummeting into economic crisis, were steadily reduced and by 2017 all but ended.
 Ortega, unable to tax the rich because they were his crucial allies, looked for new revenue.
 In April 2018 he issued a seemingly trivial decree increasing social security premiums.
 To everyone’s astonishment, it set off nationwide protests.
 Years of pent-up anger at the apparent impossibility of escape from OrMu broke out into the open.
 Ortega withdrew his decree, but it was too late.
 With an air of jubilation, Nicaraguans blockaded streets and seized parts of several cities.
 Some believed another liberation was at hand.